What are the aims of this leaflet?

 Which skin conditions are treated with hydroxychloroquine?

-- Skin disorders caused or aggravated by the sun (photosensitive skin disorders)
+- skin disorders caused or aggravated by sunlight (photosensitive skin disorders)

 How long will I need to take hydroxychloroquine before I see an effect?